About My Storytimes

 My storytimes have changed A LOT over the past four years and three library systems!
 Here’s what they generally look like these days:

-My baby storytime lasts for 15-20 minutes and is followed by play time.
+My baby storytime lasts for 15-20 minutes and is either followed or preceded by play time.
 We read a short book or two, bounce around and sing lots of songs.
 I try to keep many elements consistent each week and gear my activities towards ages 0-24 months.
 Here’s a sample baby storytime outline with more information about how I plan.

 My toddler storytime lasts for about 20-25 minutes and is followed by play time.
 We read two books and include lots of opportunity for movement!
 I select books, flannels and other activities based on what’s developmentally appropriate for 2 and 3 year olds.

 Come one, come all!
-All ages are welcome to family storytime, which lasts for 25-30 minutes and is followed by play time.
+All ages are welcome to family storytime, which lasts for 20-30 minutes (depending on the average age of the crowd).

 Occasionally I present other storytimes, such as outreach to schools, summer reading visits, sensory storytimes, special program storytimes, etc.

 Stay and Play vs. Learning Through Play